Blessing, Cursing, Willful Sin, and the Two Witnesses

 2. God sends delusion

-3. The believer believes “the lie”
+3. The Backslidden Christian believes “the lie”

 This delusion is not random deception.
 It is judicial blindness, the divine handing‑over that allows discipline to run its course.